mjf1406/classquest/README.md

 - tool: Shuffler -- UI now indicates who has been first/last and how many times and on what date
 - tool: Assigner, Round-Robin -- a history of items is now stored with a datetime object and is displayed in the UI as a table
 - ⚠️ local-first: use [TinyBase](https://tinybase.org/) to implement a local-first architecture
+  - there may be an option to use [Turso](https://turso.tech/local-first) in the future
 - ⚠️ i18n: use [next-international](https://next-international.vercel.app/docs/app-setup) for localization
 - Assigner: Round Robin -- need some tests for this one to ensure it's working.
 - PAGE: assigner dashboard